Undistraction/gitbook/inheritance.md

 ## Mixins

 It is also easy to add methods to an object using a function.
 This can be used on prototype objects to bestow functionality on all objects with that object exists in their prototype chain.
+This allows an object to receive methods from multiple functions, mixing functionality into the object.